attuo/MyWebAPITemplate/README.md

 In this template, I have collected my knowledge of API building in a practical format.
 The architectural preferences, library selections and other choices are made, based on best practices, popularity and my own opinionated preferences.
 The purpose of this template, is to provide a good basic example on how to build Rest APIs with ASP.NET that are scalable, easy to mantain and contain necessary configurations and other goodies.
 This template is inspired by [Microsoft eShopOnWeb reference application](https://github.com/dotnet-architecture/eShopOnWeb) and many others.

 ### Goals
-- To keep it "monolithic" (read [here](https://www.martinfowler.com/bliki/MonolithFirst.html) for thoughts why it might be wiser to start from here)
+- To improve the template every time I find something useful, or I come up with a new better way to handle some part of the program.
-  - (I have also other plans TODO)
+- To only use concepts or technologies that I have already used in some of my previous projects, so I know if those are worth it.
+This project is not for tinkering all the experimental stuff, there are other projects for that :)
 - To keep the structure simple, but not too simple.
 This project structure might seem a bit overkill for TODO app, but the structure is here to show one way to handle code structure on bigger projects.
+The code structure should be able to handle larger systems with larger amount of code and features.
-- To only use concepts or technologies that I have already used in some of my previous projects, so I know if those are worth it.
-This project is not for tinkering experimental stuff.
-(I have other plans to do experimental stuff)
+- To keep the template as "monolithic", because I think this might be best way to start a new project.
+Read more [here](https://www.martinfowler.com/bliki/MonolithFirst.html)
-- To have opinions, but to be ready to change anything if there is better way of doing
+- To be opinionated, but I always think  to be ready to change anything if there is better way of doing

 ## Contributing and license
 This project is [MIT](https://choosealicense.com/licenses/mit/) licensed - So feel free to use it anyway you like.
 Suggestions and help are welcomed. 🙂